Have questions about our programs? Find answers below.

-The Apprenticeship builds upon many things learned in the internship or other ministry experiences and focuses on an “observe and own” basis.
+The Residency builds upon many things learned in the apprenticeship or other ministry experiences and focuses on an “observe and own” basis.
 It is designed for people who have definitely decided to pursue their calling in vocational ministry.
 The residency is an intensive, two-year training experience that offers significant hands-on ministry experience, weekly training, and mentorship by seasoned church leaders.
 Residents participate as full-time Summit Staff and must raise support to compensate for a two year salary.

 What should I expect at the completion of this program?

 At the end of this program, a man or woman will be able to confidently step into a full-time vocational ministry role.
 We not only help our participants grow in opportunities to lead within ministry roles, but we also work through building character and competencies.
 Someone that finishes our programs will be well-versed in various ministry skills.
 They will also have a better understanding of their weaknesses and blindspots as pastors and leaders work through these with them.
 While we are not able to promise full time employment at the end of the program, we do promise to partner in helping as much as we can to find next steps and jobs for our participants.
 Many have gone on to work as a full-time staff member at Summit, at one of our Summit Collaborative Church Plants, or overseas.

 Why does Summit not pay apprentices and residents?

 We believe support raising is a vital aspect in the development of our apprentices and residents.
 We use the support raising approach to funding so that we can develop and send out more ministry leaders.

 Is housing provided?
 What about transportation?